 There is a new, indispensable seat in the C-suite: the Chief Culture Officer.
-Companies around the world including Google, Microsoft and Lululemon are hiring a CCO to incite passionate and positive team culture, a move that is inevitably centred around enhancing corporate brand identity to increase sales and productivity.
-So what is a Chief Culture Officer?
+Companies around the world, including Google, Microsoft and Lululemon, are hiring a CCO to incite passionate and positive team culture, a move that is inevitably centred around enhancing corporate brand identity to increase sales and productivity.
+So what is a CCO?

-Therefore, for service companies, the value of the chief culture officer would be doing the following to ensure your organization is completing these goals, including:
+Therefore, for service companies, the value of an executive who deals with the scope of organizational culture would be doing the following to ensure your organization is completing these goals, including:

 - Competitor Trend Analysis